 Child and Youth Mental Health (CYMH) provides specialized mental health treatment to children and youth (0-18) and their families, who are experiencing mental health symptoms that impact thoughts, behaviours and feelings.
-View their brochure, program descriptions, and Community Referral Guide.
+View their brochure and program descriptions.

 The benefits a youth club can bring are very varied, ranging from the fun to the serious.
 For a listing of local Church Youth Groups, see this pdf.

 The Chilliwack Youth Health Centre has THREE sites dedicated to wellness for youth and young adults ages 12-26 years.
 You don’t need a referral, it’s free, confidential, and you can drop-in.
 Teams of service providers can address your medical and mental health needs.
 You can see them for anything from acne to sexual health to counselling for issues related to anxiety, depression, substance use, gender identity, family conflict, peer conflict, and school and life planning.

 Location: Neighbourhood Learning Centre (attached to Chilliwack Senior Secondary)